Fiat Chrysler Automobiles reportedly withdraws offer for Renault merger

-Fiat Chrysler Automobiles withdrew its offer to merge with French automaker Renault over Nissan's refusal on Wednesday to back the proposed deal, the Wall Street Journal reported.
+Fiat Chrysler Automobiles withdrew its offer to merge with French automaker Renault over Nissan's refusal on Wednesday to back the proposed deal, the Wall Street Journal first reported.

 The two automakers made public their talks to merge in May after months of negotiations.
 Renault's board of directors met in Paris on Tuesday and Wednesday to discuss the 50/50 merger, although talks reportedly stalled because Nissan's two representatives to the combined automaker's board planned to abstain.